VMLYR/journey-driven-development/README.md

 ## License

-This project is licensed under the Creative Common s Attribution 4.0 International (CC BY 4.0) - see  [LICENSE.txt](LICENSE.txt).
+This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) - see  [LICENSE.txt](LICENSE.txt).

+## Copyright

+This work is copyright VMLY&R. The primary author and editor works at VMLY&R. At the time of this writing, no contributions have been accepted from anyone who does not work at VMLY&R. Our assertion of copyright does not limit your ability to create derivative works as laid out in the terms of the license.

 ## Acknowledgments